 9. Treat mistakes as an opportunity to learn

-Not every idea is a good one, and not every solution works, even in a collaborative environment.
+Only some ideas are good, and only some solutions work, even in a collaborative environment.
 Mistakes and miscalculations will happen.
 How these mistakes are handled can determine how your team responds moving forward.
 Harsh criticism will not encourage your team to try harder next time.
 Calling out an individual for their role in a failed goal is not conducive to a collaborative workplace.
 That does not mean you should let mistakes or missing goals slide and let your team assume that is okay.
 Acknowledge that the team fell short, but it’s important to use these situations as opportunities for the team to learn what didn’t work and why.
 Collaborate with the team on how to improve going forward.

 Avoid assigning blame to anyone.
 Instead, ask questions similar to the following:

-Generally, when a failure occurs, it is not due to one mistake.
-There are a series of events that occur and failure is the result.
+Generally, failure is not due to one mistake.
+It is the result of a series of events.
 Spending time trying to assign blame takes away from learning how to avoid the same pitfalls next time.

 Always Encourage Collaboration